 - 1. Brightest mode: Maximizes the brightness of the projected image.
-This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - Dynamic mode: Is designed for presentations under daylight environment to match PC and notebook coloring.
-In addition, the projector will optimize the image quality using the dynamic PC function in accordance with the projected contents.

-- 3. Standard mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - 4.
-ViewMatch mode: Switches between high brightness performance and accurate color performance. - Movie mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment.
+This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - 2.
+Dynamic mode: Is designed for presentations under daylight environment to match PC and notebook coloring.
+In addition, the projector will optimize the image quality using the dynamic PC function in accordance with the projected contents. - 3.
+Standard mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - 4.
+ViewMatch sRGB mode: Switches between high brightness performance and accurate color performance. - 5.
+Movie mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - ISF Day/ISF Night mode: Only available when ISF Mode is On.
+6.